Nsustain/nsustain.com/README.md

 Please email security@nsustain.com
 if you find any security hole.
 Thank you for making Nsustain more secure!
-Your findings make a huge positive difference for us.
-If you'd like, your name will be displayed at
+If you'd like, your name
+will be displayed at
 [the hall of frame](./HALL_OF_FRAME.md).